Fiscal Year 2014 Employer Contribution Rates

 FY14 Rates for the PERS/TRS Defined Benefit (DB) and Defined Contribution Retirement (DCR) Plans

 The Alaska Retirement Management Board (ARMB) has established Fiscal Year 2014 (FY14) employer contribution rates for the PERS/TRS Defined Benefit (DB) and Defined Contribution Retirement (DCR) Plans.
 The rates are effective for pay period end dates between July 1, 2013, and June 30, 2014.
-The Health Reimbursement Arrangement (HRA) amounts will be available April 2014.

 - DB Plan rates

 - DCR Plan rates

 FY14 Defined Benefit Plan Employer Contribution Rates

 In setting the DB Plan rates, the ARMB addressed compliance with Senate Bill (SB) 125 [PDF], the PERS "cost-share" bill.
 In fiscal year 2008, the bill converted the PERS DB plan to a cost-share plan, like TRS, and provided for one integrated system of accounting for all employers.
 The bill established one uniform rate of 22 percent for PERS employers, rather than separate contribution rates for each employer.
 SB 125 amends AS 39.35.255 and repeals and reenacts AS 14.25.070: